-The Larimer County reservoir, just a few miles southwest of Loveland is a haven for outdoor enthusiasts of all kinds.
-With campsites, a marina, picnic areas, pavilions, and restrooms it is a modern facility in the midst of five growing cities.
-With five campgrounds, dedicated swimming areas, a wheel-chair accessible fishing pier and trails surrounding the lake there is something for everyone.
+This Larimer County reservoir is a haven for outdoor enthusiasts of all kinds.
+With campsites, a marina, picnic areas, pavilions, and restrooms, it’s a modern facility in the midst of five growing cities.
+With multiple campgrounds, dedicated swimming areas, a wheel-chair accessible fishing pier, and trails surrounding the lake, there is something for everyone.

-Because it’s nestled between Denver, Ft.
-Collins, and Loveland, plus easy driving distance from Longmont and Boulder, the lake fills up quickly on warm summer days.
+Being nestled between Denver, Ft.
+Collins, and Loveland as well as being easily driveable from Longmont and Boulder, the lake fills up quickly on warm summer days.

-From Denver – To reach Carter Lake from Denver, take I-25 North to Exit 250 for Berthoud.
-Take Highway 56 West for almost 10 miles, passing through Berthoud.
+From Denver – Take I-25 North to Exit 250 for Berthoud.
+Follow Highway 56 West for almost 10 miles, passing through Berthoud.
 Turn west on County Road 8E and watch for the sign to Carter Lake.
 Drive three more miles on County Road 8E and you are at the lake entrance.

-From Boulder– Coming from Longmont or Boulder drive north on Highway 287 to County Road 56.
+From Boulder/Longmont– Drive north on Highway 287 to County Road 56.
 Turn west on 56 and follow the same directions above to County Road 8E.

-From Loveland – Travel on U.S. Highway 34 west.
-Eisenhower is U.S. Highway 34 as it goes through town.
-Once on 34 drive south to County Road 29 for two miles, turn west for County Road 18E, drive another two miles and look for the Carter Lake Sign.
-You’ll encounter the Carter Lake entrance station, pay your fees and then continue a final two miles on County Road 31 to the lake.
+From Loveland – Travel on U.S. Highway 34 (called Eisenhower as it goes through town) west.
+Drive south to County Road 29 for two miles, turn west for County Road 18E, drive another two miles, and look for the Carter Lake Sign.
+You’ll encounter the Carter Lake entrance station, pay your fees, and then continue a final two miles on County Road 31 to the lake.